 The carriage is extra wide, intended for large documents such as maps, blueprints, etc., not for home use as shown in this photo.

-The cover is missing, which technically doesn’t prevent typing but does keep dirt out of the machine.
+The cover is missing, which doesn’t prevent typing but does keep dirt out of the machine.

 It’s possible the photographer did know the typewriter setup wasn’t right but assumed—probably correctly—that most viewers wouldn’t know or care.

 But some do.

 The errors were obvious to me because I’m old enough that I learned to type on a manual.
 But looking at this photo made me wonder, what if I didn’t know?
-What if I’d seen this setting in a museum?
+What if I’d seen this vignette in a museum?
 With apologies to Edgar Allan Poe, is a wrong or missing “telltale part” meaningful or trivial?

 Given the work I do, you’re probably not surprised that I think it’s important for museums and historic sites to do the hard work of researching not just what a thing is and what it was used for, but how and why it was used.